What You'll Learn

 According to the CDC boys are far more likely to receive a diagnosis of ADHD—not necessarily because girls are less prone to the disorder but because in girls ADHD presents differently.
 The symptoms are often more subtle, and they don’t fit the stereotype.

-“Girls are not as hyperactive,” says Dr. Patricia Quinn, director and co-founder of the National Resource Center for Girls and Women with ADHD.
+“Girls are not as hyperactive,” says Patricia Quinn, MD, director and co-founder of the National Resource Center for Girls and Women with ADHD.
 “People imagine little boys bouncing off the walls and think: That’s what ADHD looks like and if this girl doesn’t look like that then she doesn’t have ADHD.”

 Politely daydreaming underachievers just don’t attract attention the way hyperactive and impulsive boys do.
 Staring out the window is nothing when the kid next to you is dancing on the sill.